aws/aws-fpga/hdk/README.md

 #### Step 6.
 Submit Generated DCP for AFI Creation

-To submit the DCP, create an S3 bucket for submitting the design and upload the DCP tarball file to the bucket.
+To submit the DCP, create an S3 bucket and upload the DCP tarball file to the bucket.
 DCP submission requires the following information:

 - Name of the design (Optional).
 - Generic description of the logic design (Optional).